KohlbacherLab/dnpm-dip-deployment/README.md

 | `nginx/sites-enabled/tls-reverse-proxy.conf` | Reverse Proxy using HTTPS (using provided dummy certificate)      |
 | `nginx/sites-enabled/forward-proxy.conf`     | Forward Proxy for outgoing requests to DNPM:DIP peers             |

+> **NOTE for NGINX experts**
+>
+> Although the usual procedure is to keep configs in `sites-available` and activate them using symbolic links in `sites-enabled`, we couldn't yet get this to work with the bound local directory.
+> Hence the copying of actual config files in `sites-enabled`.
+> This might be eventually corrected.

 Aside from this, `./certs` contains the provided default certificates:

 | File                      | Meaning                                                           |